Kate Miller-Heidke: Personal life

 Miller-Heidke, as a member of a group, took part in an unplugged band competition at Toowong's Regatta Hotel, which lost against a fellow Brisbane-based group.
 She started dating the other group's lead singer and guitarist, Keir Nuttall, in the early 2000s while both attended Queensland Conservatorium of Music.
 Nuttall and his group, Transport, became part of her backing band by 2003.
 Nuttall has also collaborated in songwriting, side projects and as a record producer.
 The couple married in November 2007, and in 2016 they had their first child.
+They live in Melbourne.